mbrooker/mbrooker-blog/_posts/2014-07-04-iostat-pct.md

 > Device saturation occurs when this value is close to 100% for devices serving requests serially.
 But for devices serving requests in parallel, such as RAID arrays and modern SSDs, this number does not reflect their performance limits.

-As a useful measure of general IO busyness *%util* is fairly handy, but as an indication of how much the system is doing compared to what it can do, it's terrible.
+As a measure of general IO busyness *%util* is fairly handy, but as an indication of how much the system is doing compared to what it can do, it's terrible.
 Iostat's *svctm* has even fewer redeeming strengths.
 It's just extremely misleading for most modern storage systems and workloads.
 Both of these fields are likely to mislead more than inform on modern SSD-based storage systems, and their use should be treated with extreme care.

-<sub>Hard drive image by Evan-Amos (Own work) [CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], via Wikimedia Commons</sub>
+<sub>Hard drive image by Evan-Amos (Own work) ([CC-BY-SA-3.0](http://creativecommons.org/licenses/by-sa/3.0) or [GFDL](http://www.gnu.org/copyleft/fdl.html)), via Wikimedia Commons</sub>